 The Kindergarten program is specifically designed to provide a warm, safe, enriching, and educational environment that is conducive to the developmental needs of the 5-6 year-old child.
 Our classroom space is cozy, charming, and very much a home-like environment.
-There are two teachers in the classroom to better ensure that theory as well as practical application are current and applied to the curriculum.
 The children are actively involved in lessons that foster character development, diversity awareness, community service, as well as the use of green principles and technology.
 Throughout the year students explore themes of family, friendship and community.

 Although every year brings milestones in development, Kindergarten is a very special year for children.
 It is a preparatory year, from which children emerge ready to accept the adventures and challenges of formal grade school.
 Our program offers a solid curriculum in English language arts, math, science, and social studies that is engaging and stimulating.
 All learning is facilitated through hands-on activities and developmentally appropriate materials.
 As in all grades, the curriculum is differentiated to meet the needs of each student at his or her level of readiness.

 - Secure naming and writing uppercase and lowercase letters

 - Matching letters to sounds and using other methods to figure out unfamiliar words when reading and writing

 - Identifying words that rhyme

 - Reading common sight words such as the, of, you, are, she, and my